 Stafford Lake, which provides approximately 20% of Novato’s water, lies four miles west of downtown Novato and collects runoff from 8.3 square miles of watershed property located upstream at the upper tributary reaches of Novato Creek.
 Water from Stafford Lake is drawn by the intake tower and fed by gravity or by pumping (depending on the lake level) into the treatment plant located just below the dam.

-Russian River, water which provides the remaining 80% of Novato water, originates in Mendocino County and derives supply from both the Eel River and the Russian River watershed.
+Russian River, which provides approximately 70% of Novato’s water, originates in Mendocino County and derives supply from both the Eel River and the Russian River watershed.
 Eel River flows via Pacific Gas and Electric’s diversion at Cape Horn dam feeding water through a 1.6-mile tunnel to the Potter Valley Powerhouse on the east fork of the Russian River.
 Just downstream of the powerhouse, the Eel River diversion and winter runoff from the local watershed are impounded by Coyote Dam creating Lake Mendocino which is owned and operated the U.S. Corps of Engineers.
 Releases from Lake Mendocino are made during summer months and the channel of the Russian River carries the water downstream.
 Water is also released from Lake Sonoma and flows via Dry Creek to its confluence with the Russian River just downstream of Healdsburg.
 At a point about 10 miles upstream of Guerneville, water is collected by five Ranney water collectors.
 These deep wells collect river water which has been infiltrated through 60 to 90 feet of naturally deposited sand and gravel to perforated pipes radiating from the bottom of each well.
 The thick layer of sand and gravel through which the water must pass before reaching the perforated collector pipes provides a highly efficient natural filtration process which, with the addition of chlorine, produces a clear, potable, bacteria-free water.
 This water is then pumped directly into the aqueduct system.